Pyromaticfish0/Paberry-s-Peasants-/README.md

 **********************************************************************************************************************************
 #### Main Menu

-After initial application launch, the system will display a main menu consisting of the following buttons: play, collect, and quit.
+After initial application launch, the system will display a main menu consisting of the following buttons: play, shop, and quit.

 #### Play Button